Hecatron/GBD.Audio.SoxSharp.Soxbuild/docs/New Build Process.md

 ### Generate Sox CMake Files

-Next step is to generate cmake files for libsox
+Next step is to patch the sources and generate cmake files

   cd bin
-  cmake_generate.py
+  setup_srcs.py

 This should generate some solution and project files under build\cmake we can use to build the library Note for libsox Visual Studio 2015 doesn't currently work as a cmake generator target, this has to do with